SantiagoTorricella/battleship/README.md

 # BATTLESHIP

-This is the final project from the javascript module from TOP(The Odin Project)
+This is the final project from the javascript curriculum from TOP(The Odin Project)

-Technologies used: JavaScript, Eslint, Webpack, JEST (all dependencies installed with npm!!!)
+Technologies used: Eslint, Webpack, JEST (all dependencies installed with npm!!!)
+Languajes: JavaScript, HTML, CSS
 -------------------------------------------------------
  ## Descripcion